niklr/hopr-network-graph/README.md

 ## Extract data <a name="extract"></a>

-Run the following command to extract all events from Ethereum mainnet and xDai chain.
+Extract `\src\assets\data\events.zip` if you don't need the latest data otherwise run the following command to extract all events from Ethereum mainnet and xDai chain.
+This process takes serveral minutes to complete.
-The output will be stored in the `\src\assets\data` folder which is excluded in the .gitignore file.
+Finally the output will be stored in the `\src\assets\data` folder which is excluded in the .gitignore file.

+IMPORTANT: Don't forget to set `rpcProviderUrl` for Ethereum mainnet in the `config.json` file. (e.g. https://eth-mainnet.alchemyapi.io/v2/...)

 ```bash
 npx ts-node -P tsconfig.commonjs.json .\extract.ts